 - : Cone of Cold's AOE is great, but the damage isn't significantly better than that of Fireball.
 Wall of Force is the real winner here.
 It's a reliable, no-save way to shut off one or more enemies for the duration of the spell, and most enemies are totally powerless to escape or counter it.

-: The eldritch cannon is basically a pet with one action.
+: The eldritch cannon is basically that can only perform one action.
 They're severely limited by their 15 ft. movement speed, so generally you'll either create a Tiny cannon and carry it around (or make someone else do it) or you'll create a new Small cannon whenever you need a cannon that can occupy a space.
 Creating a cannon takes an Action, so consider your choices carefully; an Action early in combat is very important.

 - : With 15 ft. speed and a 15 ft.
 AOE, it will be difficult to keep the flamethrower in range unless you're in small areas like a cramped dungeon.

 - : Your go-to damage option.
 It's only slightly more interesting than a crossbow.
-The damage is decent and it uses your Intelligence for the attack, so if all you need is to kill one creature this is a good choice.
+The damage is decent and it uses your Intelligence for the attack, so if all you need is to kill one creature at a time, this is a good choice.
 The push effect isn't huge, but it's enough to break grapples by forcing enemies out of reach of your allies.

-- : False Life is only a 1st-level spell and provides largely the same benefit, but False Life doesn't affect your whole party and you can't spam it all day long.
+- : False Life is only a 1st-level spell and provides largely the same benefit, but False Life doesn't affect your whole party and you can't spam it every round for an hour.
 Even if your cannon spends all of its time following your party's tank around to replenish their temporary hit points, the Protector cannon can go a long way to stretch your party's limited daily resources.
-Between fights, activate the cannon repeatedly until you roll an 8 to ensure that you go into a fight with as many temporary hit points as possible.
+Between fights, activate the cannon repeatedly until you roll an 8 to ensure that you and your party members go into every fight with as many temporary hit points as possible.